Joaquin2000zz/printf/README.md

 As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)

 The main files will include your main header file (main.h): #include main.h

+Use & Examples
+Prototype: int _printf(const char *format, ...); Use - General: _printf("format string", var1, var2, ...);

+Examples:

+Basic String: _printf("%s Holberton", "Hello");`

+Output: Hello Holberton
+Print integers: _printf("This is an array element: arr[%d]:%c", 32, arr[32]);`

+Output: This is an array element arr[32]:A
+Many other specifiers and flags were added and by combinig those the _printf() function generate a different ouput.
+The following list are the specifiers and flags allowed.